 Formats: DVD.
 (Warner).

 (2017) Sherilyn Fenn, Joey King, Shannon Purser, Ryan Phillippe, Elisabeth Rohm.
-A teenage girl discovers a box that carries magic powers -- and a deadly price for using them.
-Read more about "Wish Upon" in the October Calendar.Formats: DVD, Blu-ray/DVD Combo, VOD, Digital,
+A teenage girl receives a mysterious music box that carries magic powers -- and a deadly price for using them.
+Read more about "Wish Upon" in the October Calendar.Formats: DVD, Blu-ray/DVD Combo, VOD, Digital.
+(Broad Green Pictures).

 (2015) Two-disc set with all eight episodes.
 Join renowned ancient astronaut theorists as they explore the new evidence regarding the existence of extraterrestrials and extraterrestrial intelligence using newly declassified documents from all over the world.
 Uncover more astonishing new evidence of extraterrestrial intervention on Earth than ever before, including an aluminum object that resembles the foot of a lunar lander ... but inexplicably dates to over 40,000 years ago.
 In India, a thousand-year-old mask is discovered that looks identical to the face of a grey alien.
 Newly uncovered records from Russia indicate that in 1948, an ancient rocket was discovered in Kiev.
 Is it possible that we are on the brink of a reconnection with our alien ancestors?